aakashres/Timetracker/NOTES.md

 * Data that is to be gathered is of yesterday.

 * Output file must be saved.
+(HTML)

 * Use env files for API configuration

 * May have future extension for sending email to manager via email.

-* Must be deploy ready without any hassle
+* Must be deploy ready without any hassle(Use docker. create docker file)

 URLS have ratelimiter cannot request authentication token each time.
 Must save in env.
 APIs Needed